 Introduction to Asset Protection Trusts

 Wealth individuals have used trusts to protect the assets for generations.
 There are many different types of trusts available.
-Asset protection trusts are unique in that they are self-settled spendthrift trusts.
+Asset protection trusts are unique in we draft them as self-settled spendthrift trusts.
 This means that they allow individuals to protect their own assets.
 This is because one individual may act as the settlor of the trust and a beneficiary at the same time.
 Many also use asset protection trusts to protect assets intended for beneficiaries.

-The settlor of a trust does not have the ability to secure distributions of the assets held within the trust on demand.
-As a result, the settlor’s creditors cannot step into his shoes demand that the settlor hand over the assets to satisfy a debt.
-This situation is known as an “impossibility to act.”
-For this reason, the trustee must always be in control of distributions of assets made to the settlor of an asset protection trust.
+The settlor of a trust does not have the ability demand distributions of the assets held within the trust.
+As a result, the settlor’s creditors cannot step into his shoes and demand them either.
+That is, creditor cannot force the settlor to hand over the assets to satisfy a debt.
+We call this situation an “impossibility to act” defense.
+Therefore, the trustee must always be in control of distributions of assets the trust makes to the settlor of an asset protection trust.

 A number of jurisdictions worldwide offer asset protection trusts.
 However, the rules and regulations regarding these trusts vary widely by jurisdiction.
 As a result, the amount of protection afforded by an asset protection trust also varies by jurisdiction.
 It is critical to choose the right jurisdiction when settling an asset protection trust.